turboderp/exllamav2/README.md

 **2023-10-13**: Merged speculative sampling into streaming generator.
 Now supports streaming and stop conditions.
 Chat example updated to take draft model.

+**2023-10-15**: Got the 8-bit cache mode to a fairly working state.
+Added the `-c8` option to the chatbot.
+Big VRAM savings for CodeLlama-13B, at least.